 WHAT IS REFUGE RECOVERY ?

 Refuge Recovery is a non-religious buddhist-inspired path to freedom from addiction.
 We are a mindfulness-based addiction recovery community that utilizes buddhist philosophy as the foundation for the recovery process from all forms of addiction.
 We hold regular meetings to support those seeking relief from the suffering that addiction causes.
 Our meetings are open to all.
 We are first and foremost a recovery program.
-You do not have to be buddhist or ever become a buddhist to fully recover from addiction.
+You do not have to be a buddhist or ever become a buddhist to fully recover from addiction.

 This is an approach to recovery that understands: “All individuals have the power and potential to free themselves from the suffering caused by addiction.”